Parenting support for families with special needs

 • Seniors are stereotypically known for an old-fashioned mentality and an ignorance of technology.
 It surprises us when the older generation defies our expectations – by being wise during conversation, in great physical shape, or socially unconventional.
 When it comes to smartphones and other modern technology, however, some may argue that seniors not only frequently use such devices, but also that they benefit from them in special ways.

-• Alzheimer’s disease and other types of dementia affects the entire family, but given that its onset is often gradual, there are opportunities to continue enjoying activities together and time for planning future care.
+• Alzheimer’s disease and other types ofdementia affects the entire family, but given that its onset is often gradual, there are opportunities to continue enjoying activities together and time for planning future care.
+If you have a patient or loved one who is suffering from dementia and other memory loss problems as a result of age, find out the health benefits of humor.

 • Smartphones do add value to our lives, but many people are beginning to see an emerging trend of Smartphone addiction as well as other of the many conveniences offered by mobile devices.